 It’s also important to have the proper sharpening stone for the job.
 Finding the right stone can be complicated.
 There are so many types of sharpening stones out there, some of which require water to smooth out the honing process, while others require oil.

-If you do not yet understand the difference between a Flat Grind and a Saber Grind, a water stone and an oil stone, an India Stone and an Arkansas Stone, then read on and everything you need to know about how to sharpen your knife will be explained in detail.
+If you do not yet understand the difference between a Flat Grind and a Saber Grind, a water stone and an oil stone, an India Stone and an Arkansas Stone, then read on and everything about how to sharpen a pocket knife will be explained in detail.

-Before we examine the actual process of honing a knife blade’s edge, let’s first examine the nature of whetstones.
+Before we examine the actual process of honing a knife blade’s edge, let’s first examine the various types of sharpening stones.

-For example, whetstones are divided into different groups consisting of naturally occurring stones such as Japanese Water Stones and Arkansas Oil Stones and man made stones such as Crystalon (aluminum oxide) and India Stones (silicon carbide).
+For example, wet stones are divided into different groups consisting of naturally occurring stones such as Japanese water stones and Arkansas oil stones and man-made stones such as Crystalon (aluminum oxide) and India stones (silicon carbide).